MicrosoftDocs/bot-docs/articles/dotnet/add-rich-card-attachments.md

 | Image | string | image URL for the button |
 | Value | string | value needed to perform the specified type of action |

-The following table lists the valid values for `CardAction.Type` and describes the expected contents of `CardAction.Value` for each type.
+This table lists the valid values for `CardAction.Type` and describes the expected contents of `CardAction.Value` for each type:

 | CardAction.Type | CardAction.Value |
 |----|----|